Cold-Bore-Capital/looker_period_control/README.md

 ##### Compare To
 The `Compare To` filter allows you to select a period to compare the current period to.
 For example, if you have a tile that displays revenue by week, you can select `Prior Week` to compare the current week to last week.
 Options exist for trailing, prior week, month, quarter, or year.

+**Important Note about Month and Quarter "Compare To":** Because each month and quarter can have a different number of days, month and quarter comparisons are standardized to a set number of days set by the `days_in_standard_month` and `days_in_standard_quarter` constants.
+By default, these are set to 30 days for month, and 91 days for a quarter.

 ##### Exclude Days
 Exclude days allows you to start your data from a specific point.
 Option are: